Document window overview

 Arrange panels

-Arrange panels dialog Reorder panels: you can rearrange the order of fretboard panels in one of two ways within the dialog (and a third way is to drag and drop panels in the main document window): either drag and drop the row representing a panel, or use the Up/Down chevron buttons.
-The order you choose becomes effective when you click “Apply”.
+Arrange panels dialog Reorder panels: you can rearrange the order of fretboard panels in one of two ways within the dialog: either drag and drop the row representing a panel, or use the Up/Down chevron buttons.
+The order you choose becomes effective when you click “Save”.
+The list of panels will show the numeric position of each in the document, even after a panel is moved.
+It's new position does not come into effect until you select “Save”.

 Set focus: each row has a radio button selector.
 Choose one and, when you click “Apply”, that panel becomes the focused panel and is brought into view.